-- Compelling evidence that the student's dissertation is in progress
+- Provide compelling evidence that the dissertation is in progress

-- A plan and timeline for completion of the dissertation
+- Outline a plan and timeline for completion of the dissertation

-- An explanation of how the student has remained current in their field
+- Include an explanation of how the student has remained current in their field

-- Endorsement by the student's advisor and a majority of the dissertation committee
+- Endorsement by the student's advisor and dissertation committee

-The length of time extensions should be handled on a case-by-case basis, justified by the timeline.
-During the extension, the student must meet with the advisor and committee annually, and documentation of the meetings must be maintained in the Annual Review/Individual Development Plan.
+The length of time extensions will be handled on a case-by-case basis, justified by the timeline.
+During the extension, the student must meet with the advisor on a regular basis, and documentation of the meetings must be maintained.